mfkiwl/IntNavLib/README.md

 # IntNavLib

 This is my playground c++ integrated navigation library.
 The aim is to have modular pieces of c++ code that can be used in integrated navigation applications.
-I try to avoid dynamic memory usage in core modules (though not in simulation parts).
+I try to avoid dynamic memory use, with Eigen's MaxRowsAtCompileTime and MaxColsAtCompileTime template parameters, to keep the code embedded system-friendly.

 ![image](media/Figure_1.png)